Megarushing/combotools/README.md

 Counts how many username:password combos we have imported in the `data`
 ### combocrawler.py
 Python script to scrape after new combos in anonfiles using google search, it also downloads and extracts them into `inputbreach` folder
+### query.sh
+Finds combo lines that start with the text provided in the parameters, i.e `./query.sh test@test.com`

 ## Disclamer
 Use this only for threat analysis and educational purposes, please.